 Hubby (aka The Junktion Technical Specialist, or The JTS for short) filled the nail holes where the oak leaf was attached with wood putty, and I sanded everything smooth once the putty dried.

 This process is not hard at all; anyone can do it.
 I don't like that it slows down the whole painting process.
 A lot of time prepping the furniture takes much longer than painting the piece.
 That was the case with the dresser.

 We moved on to the second problem.
 The bottom of one of the drawers was sagging and one of the blocks to hold the bottom in place had gone missing.
 Someone used duct tape to hold the bottom in place.
 Duct tape can work wonders but in this case, it didn't seem to be working very well.

 I made a small replacement wedge (or block) and used a clamp to hold it in place.
 Then I used my Ryobi brad nailer to shoot a few nails into it.

+Now, we can get on with the painting.
+I mentioned earlier that prep is the most difficult and time-consuming part of any furniture makeover.
+It’s True.
 I applied two coats of Glidden Gripper white primer.
-The primer was a nice look and I thought about just using the primer as a topcoat but changed my mind.
+The primer gave the dresser a soft look and I thought about just using the primer as a topcoat but changed my mind.

-So, what do you think.
+So, what do you think?
 Too simple, or too fru-fru, or just right.
-Would you have this piece in your home and if so where would you use it?
+Would you have this piece in your home, and if so, where would you use it?

 Time to see what the other girls have for us today.
 Just click the text links below the “before makeovers” photo collage….